 - 3.1.
-By the end of the second week of classes, students should notify the instructors of affected courses of planned absences for religious observances. - 3.2.
+The university is committed to supporting students who wish to practice their religious beliefs.
+Students anticipating an absence or missed coursework due to religious observances should provide reasonable advance notice to their instructor for the purposes of identifying and developing an appropriate accommodation. - 3.2.
 Instructors shall reasonably accommodate students who notify them in advance of planned absences for religious observances.